ZhengYeah/JRR/ARTIFACT-EVALUATION.md

 (Figure 7–8, Page 12) This figure shows the underperformance of JRR compared to RR when $n_1/n \approx 1/2$.

-You can reproduce these results using scripts in the `reproduction` folder.
+You can reproduce these results using quick scripts in the `reproduction` folder.

 #### Experiment 1: Comparison with RR on Real-world Datasets